Cleaning and PRevention

 Our dentists will look for evidence of teeth grinding and/or clenching at your initial and preventive care exam visits.
 If the dentist suspects or sees visual evidence of grinding, a soft, inexpensive, flexible mouthguard can be custom fabricated for you wear while your sleep.
 This will prevent further wear of your teeth.

 TMJ stands for Temporomandibular joint.
-Dysfunction of this joint that we use to chew, talk, breath, swallow, yawn, and snore can lead to symptoms such as: headaches, neck, shoulder, or back pain, clicking, popping, or problem opening and closing your mouth.
+Dysfunction of this joint that we use to chew, talk, breath, swallow, yawn, and snore can lead to symptoms such as: headaches, neck, shoulder, or back pain, clicking, popping, or problems opening and closing your mouth.

 A TMJ exam is performed by one of our dentists at your initial and preventive exam visits.
 The dentist will ask you to open and close your mouth several times to determine if there is evidence of clicking, popping, or limited range of motion of the jaw joint.
 The dentist will also ask if you’ve experienced any pain, tenderness, or any other symptoms.